elastic/elastic-charts/api/charts.api.md

     outer: number;
 }

+// Warning: (ae-missing-release-tag) "SmallMultiples" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const SmallMultiples: React.FunctionComponent<SmallMultiplesProps>;

+// Warning: (ae-missing-release-tag) "SmallMultiplesAccessors" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface SmallMultiplesAccessors {
+    // (undocumented)
+    smallMultiple?: {
+        horizontalAccessor?: Accessor;
+        verticalAccessor?: Accessor;
+        shouldWrap?: boolean;
+    };
+}

+// Warning: (ae-forgotten-export) The symbol "DefaultSmallMultiplesProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "SmallMultiplesProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type SmallMultiplesProps = Partial<Omit<SmallMultiplesSpec, DefaultSmallMultiplesProps>>;

+// Warning: (ae-missing-release-tag) "SmallMultiplesSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface SmallMultiplesSpec extends Spec {
+    // (undocumented)
+    splitHorizontally?: string;
+    // (undocumented)
+    splitVertically?: string;
+}

 // Warning: (ae-missing-release-tag) "Spec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)